tszheichoi/awesome-sensor-logger/PUSHING.md

 <img width="1440" alt="Screenshot 2022-07-10 at 10 23 03" src="https://user-images.githubusercontent.com/30114997/178138947-8522be59-4c0b-4966-84ad-49416fda5fc0.png">

+If "Tap to Test Pushing" fails, this usually indicates a networking issue between your phone and your computer.
+Check that both devices are on the same network (i.e. the same WiFi).
+Some WiFi networks, particularly corporate or university ones, may block cross-device connections.
+If you've entered the URL into your phone (e.g. http://192.168.x.xxx:8000/data) and it isn't working, it is most likely being blocked by the router.
+Note that if you're using the Python script as is, the URL must end with /data and must not include "localhost".
+If you're being blocked by the router, you can try using a tool like ngrok by installing it from here and running "ngrok http 8000", then entering the resulting URL (which usually ends in ngrok-free.app) into the Sensor Logger app as the HTTP push URL (e.g. https://xxx.ngrok-free.app/data).

 ## MQTT Publishing
 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that is widely used for IoT (Internet of Things) applications.
 It is more lightweight than HTTP, but requires a more involved setup.